 Intelligent Transportation Systems (ITS) Task Force

 International Mobile Telecommunications (IMT) Task Force

+Electronic Article Surveillance (EAS) Task Force

+Machine-to-Machine (M2M) Standardization Task Force

 6.5 Accompanying Workshops and Symposia

 Workshops and Symposia are foreseen in order to present and discuss some interesting topics of general interest that are not covered by the normal GSC agenda with its HISs, e.g., User Workshops, or latest R&D developments.
 It is left to the discretion of the host Organization whether or not and how to organize such one day events.